Employment Opportunities at Highpoint Center for Printmaking

 • Requires bending, stooping, and crouching on a regular basis

-• Requires occasional use of a telephone and computer to provide information in a clear and understandable manner
+• Requires occasional use of the phone and/or a computer to research materials, enter data and provide information in a clear and understandable manner

-• Studio Assistants must have reliable means to travel to and from Highpoint, but a car is not required
+• Must have reliable means to travel to and from Highpoint, but a car is not required

 Benefits and Incentives